sumitya/apache-spark-examples/README.md

-This Repository contains code example of sparkcore, sparksql and sparkml implementation.
+This Repository contains code examples of sparkcore, sparksql and sparkml implementation.